HydroCouple/.github/profile/README.md

 # HydroCouple
-HydroCouple is a component-based model framework for modeling complex water systems from stormwater, combined-sewer sytems, small to large river, reservoir and lakes systems.
-It involve
+HydroCouple is a component-based model framework for modeling complex water systems ranging from stormwater and combined-sewer sytems to large river, reservoir and lake systems.
+It is comprised of an open open interfacing standard that can be implemented by anyone for their own model.
+An SDK is provided to facilitate the model wrapping process.
+The HydroCoupleComposer graphical user interface facilitates interactive coupling of compliant models.

-## HydroCouple Software Development Stack
-* HydroCouple C++ interface definitions
-* HydroCouple Python Interface definitions
-* HydroCoupleSDK software developpment kit

-## HydroCouple Model Composition Stack
-* HydroCoupleComposer coupled model composition interface
-* HydroVis coupled model composition visualization interface
-## HydroCouple Model Components
-*  SWMMComponent
-*  CSHComponent
-*  RHEComponent
-*  CEQUALW2Component
-*  HTSComponent